browserengineering/book/book/scheduling-and-threading.md

 next: skipped
 ...

-Our browser now knows how to load a web page with HTTP and parse it into an HTML tree & style sheets.
-It can also *render* the page, by constructing the layout tree, computing styles on it, laying out its contents, painting it into a dispaly list, rastering the result into surfaces, and drawing those surfaces to the screen.
+Our browser now knows how to load a web page and *render* it, by constructing the layout tree, computing styles on it, laying out its contents, painting it into a dispaly list, rastering the result into surfaces, and drawing those surfaces to the screen.
 These rendering steps make up a basic [*rendering pipeline*](https://en.wikipedia.org/wiki/Graphics_pipeline) for the browser.[^rendering-pipeline]